AY2324S2-DSA3101-WaddleWaffles/Banking-Sentiment-Analysis/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get the project running in your machine, follow these steps:
+To get the project running on your machine, follow these steps:

 ### Prerequisites

 Ensure you have Docker installed on your machine.
 You can download and install Docker from [https://www.docker.com/get-started](https://www.docker.com/get-started).

 Before proceeding, you will need to obtain the necessary API key for the database and the text generation model.
-Please <a href="#developers">contact the project developers</a> to request for the API keys.
+Please <a href="#developers">contact the project developers</a> to request the API keys.

 ### Installation

-1. Clone the repo
+1. Clone the repository
    ```sh
    git clone https://github.com/AY2324S2-DSA3101-WaddleWaffles/Banking-Sentiment-Analysis.git
    ```